salilab/IHMValidation/README.md

 A solution to this is to open your .venv/bin/activate file and add in the above six variables at the top as 6 lines of code using the format `export KEY=VALUE`.
 See this [`stackoverflow post`](https://stackoverflow.com/questions/9554087/setting-an-environment-variable-in-virtualenv) for specific details.

+## Running an example

+After the initial setup, you can start executing the scripts to generate validation reports.
+Here are the steps:

+- Go to the `example` directory.
+- Command to execute: `python Execute.py -f PDBDEV_00000009.cif`

+The input to the `Execute.py` script is a PDBDEV file in cif format.
+The output includes directories and files that are listed below:

+`Directory  ../Validation/PDBDEV_00000009
+Directory  ../Validation/PDBDEV_00000009/images
+Directory  ../Validation/PDBDEV_00000009/pdf
+Directory  ../Validation/PDBDEV_00000009/json
+Directory  ../Validation/PDBDEV_00000009/supplementary
+Directory  ../Validation/PDBDEV_00000009/htmls
+Directory  ../Validation/PDBDEV_00000009/csv `

+Here's the description of all the directories:

+- `Validation` is the main head directory and is located one step above the example directory [you can see that in the way this repo is structured]
+- `PDBDEV_00000009` is the entry directory with relevant files
+- `PDBDEV_00000009/images` contains all the images generated for this entry
+- `PDBDEV_00000009/pdf` contains all the pdf files generated for this entry, including pdf version of the validation report
+- `PDBDEV_00000009/json` contains the validation report in a json format as key-value pairs
+- `PDBDEV_00000009/supplementary` contains the summary table in a PDF format
+- `PDBDEV_00000009/htmls` contains corresponding html pages
+- `PDBDEV_00000009/csv` contains detailed molprobity tables for download

+## Transferring files to the server

+The `Validation` folder that is generated needs to be transferred to the server.
+If individual entries are being evaluated, move/copy the entry directory from the local validation directory into the server's validation directory.

 ## Information

 _Author(s)_: Sai J. Ganesan